Isla de Providencia, Colombia’s unspoilt paradise island

 Once on Crab Cay, make sure you take the 5-minute climb up to the top to see breath-taking 360 degree views, then hire a snorkel and flippers for 20K COP and take a swim round the island.

 The cay is a regular feeding ground for wild turtles.
 If you see them, you can swim near them, but remember never to touch them.
-You can also quite easily swim around Crab Cay and enjoy the variety of reefs and marine life it has to offer.
+You can also quite easily swim around Crab Cay if the water is calm, to enjoy the variety of reefs and marine life it has to offer.
+Just don’t go too far out as there is no one watching out for you around the back-side of the island.

 There is a drinks stall on Crab Cay which sells soft and alcoholic drinks for reasonable prices (5K COP for a can of beer; 20k for a cocktail), as well as a stand offering ceviche and snacks, which may be closed in the PM once all of the snorkelling tours have visited and left.
 However, if you want a proper meal you’ll have to bring it with you from Isla de Providencia.